 Preparing the Base

-To begin installing the flooring, you first need to make sure that the base is clean, even, dry, and strong.
+In order to start installing the flooring, you first need to make sure that the base is clean, even, dry, and strong.

-Installing a PVC flooring doesn't necessarily mean that you need to remove the old floor cover.
-If the old floor is made out of a strong material and it's even, then you can most probably keep it.
+Installing PVC flooring doesn't necessarily mean that you need to remove the old floor cover.
+If the old floor is made out of strong material and it's even, then you can most probably keep it.
 An old floor can be an excellent base.
 The PVC sheets are quite thin, which is why uneven spots are noticeable.
 It's not rare that you need to fix the base floor first.

 Cracks and hollow spots have to be filled with filling mixture.
 Parts that are higher should be ground.

 If you have an uneven wood floor, then you can use plywood sheets to cover it.
-These are attached with screws and then covered with a base paint.
+These are attached with screws and then covered with base paint.
 This avoids the plywood from absorbing the glue.
 You should also avoid using nails as they can come out when the floor moves.
 There should also be a 10 mm gap between the base floor and the walls.
 This is so the base floor doesn't curve upwards when the moisture content changes.

 An uneven concrete floor can be evened out with filling mixture or by grinding.
 With a filling mixture, you should most definitely wait before it hardens and the moisture content matches with the room.
-I recommend covering a concrete floor with a steam proof construction film.
+I recommend covering a concrete floor with a steam-proof construction film.

 If you want to remove an old PVC flooring, then that's usually quite simple.
 Sometimes an old vinyl cover can be just laid out on the floor.
 But if it's been glued, then you can just make random cuts and rip it off.
 After that, you have to remove the old glue.
 You can use a filling scraper and a hot air gun for that.